Cleanroom Best Practice – a User’s Guide

 Pharmaceutical Industry News

-Contaminants reduce the effectiveness of medicines, vaccines, chemicals or microorganisms and could, potentially, make them dangerous.
+Contaminants reduce the effectiveness of medicines, vaccines, chemicals, or microorganisms and could, potentially, make them dangerous.
 This is why cleanrooms are used – to isolate valuable and important products from the dangers of contamination and ensure their high quality and safety.

 1 – Provide training for all personnel

-The principal way to ensure that a cleanroom remains clean is to ensure that everyone who works in and around it has been properly trained.
-That’s basic.
+One of the most effective ways to ensure that a cleanroom remains clean is to ensure that everyone who works in and around it has been properly trained.
 No reputable manufacturing firm should allow untrained people anywhere near its factory floor, no matter what it is producing.
-Training should cover all proper cleanroom procedures and protocols, including:

-• Understanding of and experience in cleanroom protocols and procedures
+• Understanding of and experience in cleanroom protocols and procedures.

-• Proper use and maintenance of cleanroom equipment
+• Proper use and maintenance of cleanroom equipment.

-• Understanding of particle and microbial contamination control
+• Understanding of particle and microbial contamination control.

-• Understanding of and experience in emergency procedures
+• Understanding of and experience in emergency procedures.

-• Familiarity with good manufacturing practices (GMP) and good laboratory practices (GLP)
+• Familiarity with good manufacturing practices (GMP) and good laboratory practices (GLP).

 • Basic understanding of what is being produced in the cleanroom.